The best 6 places in India to celebrate the most beautiful time of the year, Christmas!

 The Union Territory has a pleasant way of celebrating Christmas due to its colonial Portuguese influence.
 Situated off the Gujarat coast, the otherwise quiet Daman and Diu becomes lively and bright during the Christmas season.

 With several cultural shows, Corridinho (Portuguese dance) shows, midnight mass in the many churches located here, children singing carols and hymns, beautifully adorned streets and vibrant lamps brightening the night sky, there’s no reason one shouldn’t visit Daman & Diu during Christmas.

 Image Source: adlabsimagica

-Insider’s Tip: Mumbai is the closest international airport, connecting Daman and Diu with other major cities in India.
+Insider’s Tip: Mumbai is the closest international airport, connecting Daman and Diu with other major cities in India. find the best Christmas celebration in Mumbai places by car.
 From Mumbai, you can take a self-drive car rental Mumbai and drive down via NH 8 to Daman & Diu, which is just 193 KMS from Mumbai.

 So, pack your bags,book your Self-Drive car and jingle through one of these perfect destinations this year for an exuberant and unforgettable Christmas vacation.
 If you know any other places that can be an absolute delight to visit during Christmas, do let us know in the comments below